basantech89/project-automator/README.md

 You can choose among bash, zsh, or fish.
 Automator adds command not found script to your shell so if you type a wrong command, it'll mock you in a funny way.

+I'd recommend to choose the fish shell as your shell program.

 - If you choose fish
   - It install fisher and below fisher plugins.
     - markcial/upto